 While eating before swimming is perfectly fine, now is the perfect time to remind readers that drinking alcohol before (or during!) swimming really is a danger.
 Alcohol can impair your judgment and lead to poor decision-making.
 This presents a significant risk factor for drowning, even in hot tubs.
 Drinking may increase the possibility of a swimmer falling asleep, jumping into water that is too shallow or slipping on a wet surface in the pool area.
 Obviously, all of these are potentially dangerous circumstances.

-So there you have it.
+So, in the end, there you have it.
 Don’t miss out on that pool-time fun just because you decided to break for lunch.
 Instead, stay hydrated and avoid the alcohol!
+Those are much more serious dangers than eating before swimming.